Skylake-dev/Notes/Computer Security/Computer Security.md

   - variable number of parameters
   - resolved at runtime
 - placeholders to read/write to arbitrary locations
-- the abilty to control those placeholders
+- the ability to control those placeholders

 ## Web applications vulnerabilities
 Web applications are the current paradigm for delivering software.
 The basic structure of a web app is the following: